The Liquidity Board · Source-Dated Cash and Reserve Estimates

 Are these numbers truly real time?

-No. They are rolling estimates anchored to reported or institutionally published figures.
-The board keeps moving for readability, but the methodology makes clear where the estimate starts and where official data takes over.
+No. They are reference estimates anchored to reported or institutionally published figures.
+The board holds each figure until a new disclosure is reviewed, and the methodology identifies where the estimate begins.

 Why should customers care about liquid assets?

 Liquidity changes what a company, fund, or sovereign can do next.
-It shapes resilience, strategic speed, and the ability to absorb shocks.
+It shapes resilience, strategic speed, pricing power in stress, and the ability to absorb shocks.

 What is the strongest source lane for public-company liquidity?

 Start with filings and investor-relations releases.
-Those give the cleanest disclosed treasury picture and the best base for any rolling estimate.
+They give the cleanest disclosed treasury picture and the strongest base for any rolling estimate.

 Can I request a company or reserve page to be added?